Know Your Rights: “What About My Miranda Rights?”

 Consent to Search

-Though not included in the rights discussed above, people have the right to refuse a request for the police to search them or their car (mostly).
-If police stop someone for speeding and ask to search their car, for example, they can refuse the request.
-Once they refuse the request, the police will (usually) need to get a warrant for the search.
-Police may, however, search a person’s car without a warrant under “exigent circumstances,” such as a search incident to arrest.
+Though not included in the rights discussed above, you have the right to refuse a request for the police to search you or your car (mostly).
+If police stop you for speeding and ask to search your car, for example, you can refuse the request.
+Once you refuse the request, the police will (usually) need to get a warrant for the search.
+Police may, however, search your car without a warrant under “exigent circumstances,” such as a search incident to arrest.

-If police arrest someone on suspicion of DWI, for example, they may search them and parts of their car without a warrant (usually on the premise of “officer safety”).
-In this case, police may search the driver’s side and, probably, the passenger compartment because it was in the area of their “control”.
-Police would usually not be able to search the trunk of their car because it is not related to the offense of DWI.
-If the police arrest someone for a drug crime, however, the search may be larger to determine the amount in the car (to determine simple possession or intent to deliver).
+If police arrest you on suspicion of DWI, for example, they may search you and parts of your car without a warrant (usually on the premise of “officer safety”).
+In this case, police may search the driver’s side and, probably, the passenger compartment because it was in the area of your “control”.
+Police would usually not be able to search the trunk of your car because it is not related to the offense of DWI.
+If the police arrest you for a drug crime, however, the search may be larger to determine the amount in the car (to determine simple possession or intent to deliver).

-A person must show their driver’s license (including CHL), registration, and proof of insurance.
-After that, however, they are generally free to refuse to perform any SFSTs or give breath/blood.
-In essence, a persons always has the right to refuse a test.
-If they refuse to give breath or blood, police must get a warrant to take their blood.
+You must show your driver’s license (including CHL), registration, and proof of insurance.
+After that, however, you are generally free to refuse to perform any SFSTs or give breath/blood.
+In essence, you always have the right to refuse a test.
+If you refuse to give breath or blood, police must get a warrant to take your blood.
 Even though alcohol dissipates from the body quickly, that is not enough of an “exigent circumstance” for a warrant-less search.

 How long can the police stop me?

-If the police stop someone for a traffic violation, the officer’s actions must be reasonably related to the circumstances justifying the initial stop.
+If the police stop you for a traffic violation, the officer’s actions must be reasonably related to the circumstances justifying the initial stop.
 The stop may last no longer than necessary to address the traffic violation.
 The stop ends when tasks related to addressing the violation end (including checking license, registration, insurance, and outstanding warrants).
 Here is the BIG exception: If the police get reasonable suspicion of other activity, they can extend the stop to confirm or dispel the suspicion.
-Reasonable suspicion is hard to define, but is basically if the officer “reasonably” believes the person is, was, or will be committing a crime.
+Reasonable suspicion is hard to define, but is basically if the officer “reasonably” believes you are, were, or will be committing a crime.

 For example, police may not request a drug dog to search a car to investigate a simple traffic violation.
 However, they may request one if, for example, they observe behavior that gives the officer reasonable suspicion of drug-related crime.
 In any case, the extra time has to be related to the reason for the stop.
 There is no specific amount of time that is “reasonable”.
 One innocent example is if the license or warrant check-up system is slow.
 Since those checks are related to the stop, a slow check that takes 15 minutes is still “reasonable”.